Waconia Public Schools: History

 Nancy Rajanen served as superintendent until her retirement effective June 30, 2014.

-Effective July 1, 2014 Patrick Devine, previously the principal of the middle school of the Litchfield School District, was selected as the district's superintendent.
+Effective July 1, 2014, Patrick Devine, previously the principal of the middle school of the Litchfield School District, was selected as the district's superintendent.
 Devine served as Superintendent until June 2022.

 Brian Gersich started his tenure as Superintendent on July 1, 2022.
-Gersich previously served as Superintendent of LeSueur-Henderson Schools and Assistant Superintendent at Burnsville-Eagan-Savage Schools.
+Gersich previously served as Superintendent of the LeSueur-Henderson School District and as Assistant Superintendent of the Burnsville-Eagan-Savage School District.

 Academics

 Waconia Public Schools was named the 19th best public school district in the state of Minnesota by Niche.
-The District has a 95% four-year graduation rate, a 17:1 student to teacher ratio, and 65% of teachers who have advanced degrees.
+The district has a 95% four-year graduation rate, a 17:1 student to teacher ratio, and 65% of teachers who have advanced degrees.